eegsynth/eegsynth/doc/redis.md

 purposes, however, EEG just does not provide much to work with when it comes to events.
 Instead we can look at other electrophysiological signals, such as electrocardiography (ECG).
-With ECG we can clearly identify ‘events’, namely heart-beats, e.g. detected by the R-peak of the QRS complex.
-We know the time between heart-beats, the inter-beat-interval (or it’s inverse: the heart-rate), has physiological meaning (heart-rate variability is a reliable indicator of physiological health), displays variation over time, and can be brought to some degree under conscious control via biofeedback, altogether making it a very
+With ECG we can clearly identify ‘events’, namely heartbeats, e.g. detected by the R-peak of the QRS complex.
+We know the time between heartbeats, the inter-beat-interval (or it’s inverse: the heart-rate), has physiological meaning (heart-rate variability is a reliable indicator of physiological health), displays variation over time, and can be brought to some degree under conscious control via biofeedback, altogether making it a very